stg-tud/MUBench/README.md

 ## Contribute

-We want MUBench to grow, so please be welcome to [Add Your Own Project or Misuse to the Dataset](data/) or [Add Your Own your Detector](mubench.cli/) to the benchmark.
+We want MUBench to grow, so please be welcome to [Add Your Own Project or Misuse to the Dataset](data/) or [Add Your Own Detector](mubench.cli/) to the benchmark.

 ## License